 Pilot Mountain State Park also includes a section on the Yadkin River as well as access to Horne Creek Farm, an educational center focused on preserving North Carolina’s rural heritage.
 Active boomers will find hiking, canoeing, cycling, fishing and even rock climbing opportunities at Pilot Mountain State Park.

 Will you be visiting Winston-Salem, North Carolina?
 Here’s an outdoor itinerary for you:

-After breakfast at Mary’s Gourmet Diner in Winston-Salem, drive out to Pilot Mountain for a hike on the summit.
+After breakfast at Mary’s Gourmet Diner (no longer in business) in Winston-Salem, drive out to Pilot Mountain for a hike on the summit.
 Then complete your day with a wine tasting and late lunch at Raffaldini Vineyards and Winery in the Yadkin Valley.
 After returning to Winston-Salem, you’ll be ready for a gourmet dinner of fried chicken with peach chutney at Mozelle’s Fresh Southern Bistro.

 Disclosure: Visit Winston-Salem provided this travel opportunity.
 But, as always, the opinions are my own.